Amazon and trade unions: United States

-In 2018, the thousand plus Muslim and Somali migrant workforce at the Shakopee, Minnesota warehouse negotiated with Amazon for a lighter workload during the Ramadan fast.
-They were supported by the Awood Center, a worker center, backed by Service Employee International Union.
-It is the first time workers negotiated with Amazon.
+In 2018, the thousand-plus Muslim and Somali migrant workforce at the Shakopee, Minnesota warehouse negotiated with Amazon for a lighter workload during the Ramadan fast, in the first negotiation between Amazon and its workers.
+They were supported by the Awood Center, a worker center backed by the Service Employee International Union.

 When other businesses shut down during COVID-19 pandemic safety measures, the welfare and salary of workers ensuring the delivery of goods, including Amazon's labor, received renewed attention.
 Amazon workers, amid increased demand, advocated for pay increases and safety measures through work stoppage including walkouts and not appearing for work.
 Amazon increased pay for warehouse, transportation, delivery, and store workers and increased paid time off.
 Some workers described these concessions as a minimum for convincing employees to risk working during the pandemic.
 Amazon responded to worker activism by increasing anti-union propaganda, firing organizers, hiring Pinkertons, and surveilling its workers.
 In December 2020, the National Labor Relations Board found merit to a complaint that a Staten Island warehouse worker's firing was an illegal retaliation for organizing for pandemic safety procedure.